 When you’re having a feast of business, there’s plenty of money coming in, you’re getting recognition for your talents, and your energy level is usually high.
-But you may also feel constantly pressed for time, have to disappoint some clients you can’t adequately serve, and lose out on future business because you can’t respond to new opportunities.
+But you may also feel constantly pressed for time, have to disappoint some clients you can’t adequately serve, and lose out on future business because you can’t respond quickly enough to new opportunities.

 When a business famine strikes, you have the time to develop new business and provide good service to the clients you still have.
 But you may also be low on cash and not feeling so good about yourself, which gets in the way of effective marketing.